huaweicloud/huaweicloud-fpga/README.md

 <a name="sec_3_1_2"></a>
 ### 3.1.2 Registering an FPGA Image
-Before registering an FPGA image, install the image management tool fisclient by referring to step 1 in section [2.1.2](#sec_2_1_2).
+Before registering an FPGA image, if you have not installed this tool yet, please install the image management tool fisclient by referring to section [1.2.2](#sec_1_2_2).
 After the installation, you can use AEI_Register.sh to register an FPGA image with the image management module.
 For details about how to register an FPGA image, see [Registering an FPGA Image](./fp1/docs/Register_an_FPGA_image_for_an_OpenCL_project.md).
 After the registration, an ID is assigned to the FPGA image.
 Please record this ID, because it can be used to query the registration status, and load, delete, and associate the image.

 > You can run the Fisclient command to query the registration result.
-For details, see step 3 in section [2.1.2](#sec_2_1_2).
+For details, see step 2 in section [2.1.2](#sec_2_1_2).

 <a name="sec_3_1"></a>
 ## 3.2 Software Development Process